 6. Edit your profile

 Go back to your profile page, and click “Edit your profile.”
-Here, you can add a photo, bio. and website link.
-If you switched from a personal account, consider changing the photo, name and username to reflect your business.
-Using your familiar logo and business names makes it easier for customers to find you on Instagram.
+Here, you can add a photo, bio, and website link.
+If you switched from a personal account, consider changing the photo, name, and username to reflect your business.
+Using your brand’s logo and business name makes it easier for customers to find you on Instagram.
+You can make a logo in minutes if you don’t have a design yet.

 The bio is an opportunity to put some branded language, links or hashtags in your profile.
 Check out how office supplier Staples uses the company bio for branding and promotion: